wt08/charleston_roots/planning/wksht.md

 MVP:

 HOMEPAGE
 add NAV
 add login button
 generate map
-create markets/times/address model with seeded data create GET routes have markets locations display on map thru API call allow user to find closest by entering zipcode when market location on map clicked, display info from market/time/address models
+create markets/times/address model with seeded data
+create GET routes
+have markets locations display on map thru API call
+allow user to find closest by entering zipcode
+when market location on map clicked, display info from market/time/address models
+style

 NAV
 create hamburger menu
 style

 USER ACCOUNT
 create user model
 create get, post, and delete routes
 create Login page w/ API call
 link Login page to homepage
+style

+RECIPE GENERATOR
+Create produce model and seed data
+Create get route
+display all produce on page
+add filters and serch by name
+add handleonclick to produce div that stores name in useState add get recipe button that links to results page
+style

+RECIPE GENERATOR RESULTS
+use produce stored in usestate to call Edamam recipe API using produce as queries
+display recipe API results on page
+create favorite model
+add favorite star to recipe div
+add handeonlclick to star so that recipe is added to faves model
+add back button that takes you back to recipe generator w/ previously selected items
+style

+INDIVIDUAL RECIPE
+display recipe name, image, ingredients, and linke to recipe based on variable passed to it
+style

+FAVE RECIPES
+display all recipes based on user who is logged in use edamam_uri in fav model top make edama API to get recipe data
 style

 LINKING/ROUTING
 create routes in App.js